How Coding Develops Focus and Organization

 Organization goes hand in hand with focus, especially when it comes to writing complicated code.
 In order to think through code logically, it needs to be organized in an intuitive way, and vice versa.
 The more complicated the code, the more a programmer has to organize, incorporating elements like data structures to streamline the code.

-Santiago, Featured Maker Nico’s dad, has a similar view on coding.
-He said, “To me, it’s a way of organizing ideas, structural thinking, and logical thinking.
+Santiago, Featured Maker Nico’s dad, has a similar view of coding.
+“To me,” he said, “it’s a way of organizing ideas, structural thinking, and logical thinking.
 It’s challenging because kids are forced to think about how to solve a problem.”

-A video game designer by the name of James Hague reiterated this idea on his blog, writing, “To a great extent the act of coding is one of organization.”
+Video game designer James Hague reiterated this idea on his blog, writing, “To a great extent the act of coding is one of organization.”
 Focus and organization are key to writing good code, but can coding help develop these skills?
-It’s possible!
+Absolutely!

 How Learning to Code Develops Focus and Organization